mykelalvis/FT/Traveller/Adventures/Beltstrike.md

 Shoranan is very much a working asteroid.
 Its two spaceports are constant hives of activity.
 Shoranan is a major trading post for belt commodities, starship parts, belt equipment servicing and all types of good and service in between.
 Many Belters use Shoranan as their home base when not out in the field and the habitat is an eclectic mix of corporate worker, freelance companies, and indebted solo prospectors.

 Shoranan is not without its problems: despite Maas’s considerable presence crime is rife, debt out of control, illicit drugs easily obtainable, and alcoholism a consequence of the hard living.
-Maas sponsors several rehab clinics and detox programmes within Shoranan habitat but this only deals with the symptoms and not the root cause of the problems.
+Maas sponsors several rehab clinics and detox programs within Shoranan habitat but this only deals with the symptoms and not the root cause of the problems.
 In this regard Maas is concerned only with its own employees, who are not immune to the underbelly of Shoranan existence, but receive better treatment than the general non-Maas populace who need far more help and support than the corporate casualties.
 Shoranan is therefore a habitat in crisis, with many of its residents trapped by addiction, debt or both, or committed to the corporate lifestyle, that imposes its own unique pressures.

 ### Vinen